nicoverbruggen/phpmon/README.md

 ## 🖥 System requirements

+PHP Monitor is a universal application that runs on Apple Silicon *and* Intel-based Macs.

 * macOS 10.15 Catalina or higher (works on macOS 11 Big Sur)
 * PHP 7.4 installed with Homebrew 2.x
 * Laravel Valet 2.x